Bill Griffith: Personal life

 Griffith's younger sister, Nancy, was also involved in the underground comix community.

 His wife was cartoonist Diane Noomin, whom he began dating in 1973 and married in 1980.
-In 1998, Griffith and Noomin moved from San Francisco to East Haddam, Connecticut.
-Noomin died in 2022.
+They lived together in San Francisco from 1972 to 1998, first in an apartment on Fair Oaks Street, and then in their own house on 25th Street in Diamond Heights.
+They moved to Hadlyme, Connecticut, in 1998.
+Noomin died of uterine cancer in 2022.